chiragnayyar/CloudShroud/README.md

 - Other parameters which are normally manually configured, are automatically handled (ie. phase1 and phase2 lifetimes)

 # Setup Instructions
+1) Copy the 'CloudShroud_template.json' template above
-1) Log into your AWS management console, and go to the "CloudFormation" service page
+2) Log into your AWS management console, and go to the "CloudFormation" service page
-2) Create a new
+3)